tarwn/lessthandot-hugo/blogs/content/posts/2016-02-10-using-heka-to-forward-logs-to-the-elasticsearch.md

 Thanks Dan Barua and James Nugent.

-I&#8217;ve been setting up an ELK (Elastisearch, Logstash and Kibana) stack since last week and having heaps of fun doing so.
+I've been setting up an ELK (Elastisearch, Logstash and Kibana) stack since last week and having heaps of fun doing so.

 You can go to this post for the configuration [post][2] but first go [download the package][3] you need for your server and install it.
 If like me you have installed the deb package you will notice that heka starts running immediately.

 ALl you have to do now is update the \etc\heka\conf.d\00-hekad.toml file with the configuration in the previous link.
-Don&#8217;t forget to change the url to your elasticsearch server.
+Don't forget to change the url to your elasticsearch server.

-Also don&#8217;t forget to give read access to the syslog file and the auth.log file.
+Also don't forget to give read access to the syslog file and the auth.log file.

 <pre>sudo chmod 666 /var/log/syslog
 sudo chmod 666 /var/log/auth.log</pre>